 You will be required to have a supervisor to supervise your administration, scoring and reporting while using the Bayley-III.
 This supervisor MUST be a user level C, S or B and be one of the following; Psychologist, Occupational Therapist, Speech Pathologist, Physiotherapist or a fully qualified Neonatologist or Developmental Paediatrician with at least 6 – 12 months experience using the Bayley-III.
 Both you and your supervisor will have to sign an agreement with Pearson Academy to acknowledge the supervision requirements and expectations.
 We will also require you to submit a letter explaining why you wish to complete the Bayley-III Training (whether this may be for developmental training/clinical training).
 If you are undertaking this for a research project you will be required to complete the “Details on Research for Research Applicants” form.

 Once we receive the appropriate paperwork a decision will be made on your eligibility at which point you will be informed.

-*These include; Provisionally Registered Psychologist, Neonatal Fellows, Paediatric Doctors, Developmental Paediatricians, Community Physicians, Clinical Nurse Practitioners, Research Assistant.
+*These include; Provisionally Registered Psychologist, Neonatal Fellows, Paediatric Doctors, Developmental Paediatricians, Allied Health Assistant, Community Physicians, Clinical Nurse Practitioners, Research Assistant.

-Please Note: Research Assistants will only become accredited as a Technical Administrator and can only become fully accredited once they complete their training to become a clinican.
+Please Note: Research Assistants will only become accredited as a Technical Administrator and can only become fully accredited once they complete their training to become a clinician.

 Pearson Academy reserves the right to reject any registrations that do not meet the criteria set out above.